ajay42/WebhookToExchange/README.md

 2. uses market order only for simplicity and reliability
 3. ticker name is formatted as required by the exchange
 4. whole position is closed when order_direction is 'flat' in webhook signal

+5. works with hedge mode with order_side(buy/sell) and order_direction(long/short)
-5. init-exchange.ts and ticker formatting in app.ts can be modified to work with any other exchange
+6. init-exchange.ts and ticker formatting in app.ts can be modified to work with any other exchange

 ```
 ```